 Under such a system the payout is calculated by using the total amount wagered on the entire market, be it a horse race, football match, or anything else.
 From this any applicable government taxes or levies are subtracted, as is the margin of the bookmaker or operator and any other further necessary charges.
 Assuming that leaves exactly £100 and there was £10 staked on the winning pick, every £1 staked will return £10, giving standard fractional UK odds of 9/1 or decimal odds of 10.00.

 Prior to an event starting the bookies usually give an indication of what they expect the odds to be and this is invariably expressed in the decimal format – that is to say the amount you would get back for every one unit of currency staked.

 Parimutuel betting tends to be favoured where gambling is state operated or at least heavily regulated.
-This is because it is theoretically impossible to lose money as a parimutuel operator given your profit is not dependent on the outcome and requires no skill in setting odds, controlling liabilities or manipulating the odds.
-The bookmaker/operator simply takes a pre-determined cut and unless this is insufficient to cover their marketing and operational costs they are assured a profit, irrespective of how many heavily priced favourites Frankie Dettori – or anyone else – rides that day.
+This is because the companies returns are not dependent on the outcome and requires no skill in setting odds, controlling liabilities or manipulating the odds.
+The bookmaker/operator simply takes a pre-determined cut and unless this is insufficient to cover their marketing and operational costs they are going to end up in the black, irrespective of how many heavily priced favourites Frankie Dettori – or anyone else – rides that day.

 The exact bets offered by parimutuel betting vary from country to country but in the UK, Totepool offer a number of jackpot bets that can not only produce life-changing payouts but also offer odds well beyond the genuine probability of a horse winning.
 This is possible when accumulator-style Tote bets rollover and the overall pool thus becomes so large that the odds are actually in favour of the punter.